zainibeats/taskwise/README.md

 1. Fork the repository on GitHub
 2. Deploy to Vercel, Netlify, or any static hosting service that supports Next.js
-3. Set the `GENKIT_API_KEY` environment variable in your hosting provider's settings
+3. Set the `GOOGLE_AI_API_KEY` environment variable in your hosting provider's settings

 ### Docker Deployment (Recommended)